 There are several ongoing initiatives investigating how to measure equity in the governance and management of protected areas, including within the IUCN Green List of Protected and Conserved Areas.
 Such initiatives are needed because existing methods of assessing the quality of protected areas, such as management effectiveness assessments, have been found to sometimes be inadequate for assessing equitable management .

-Equity in protected areas can be understood as a combination of three interlinked elements:
+Equity in protected and conserved areas can be understood as a combination of three interlinked elements:

 Tracking progress towards global targets for protected and conserved areas.